ShivamBhosale/100DaysOfCode/index.md

 ## Day 85 - Mumbai Air Quality Data Analysis and Visualization
 Did data analysis on a Mumbai air quality dataset and performed different visualization techniques to understand the dataset better.

+## Day 86 - Laptop Price Prediction
+Using a laptop price dataset from Kaagle I did some data analysis and predicted the price of the laptops using different ML algorithms.